 Greenbrier real estate is some of the most expensive in Tennessee, although Greenbrier house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Greenbrier is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greenbrier is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Greenbrier who work in office and administrative support (18.55%), sales jobs (12.93%), and management occupations (7.63%).
+Greenbrier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Greenbrier is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Greenbrier who work in office and administrative support (16.35%), sales jobs (13.29%), and management occupations (9.47%).

 Greenbrier is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Greenbrier’s overall crime rate is lower than average for the country.